 Obviously you can only do this for as long as you can hold your breath, but the more you do it, the more you get a feel for how your body behaves in the water.
 As you get more of a feel for the water you will start to get an idea of your level of buoyancy.
 This means you can gradually work out how much or how little movement is required from your arms and legs to keep you at or near the water surface.

 You don't actually have to do any swimming when you do this.
 Just go underwater and experiment.
 Play around.
-Get a feel for the water and eventually you become more comfortable and relaxed.
+Get a feel for the water and eventually you become more comfortable and be able to relax when swimming.

 Quite often the harder we kick, pull or paddle the less we move through the water and eventually we begin to sink.